lewishowles/components/src/components/form/form-screen/form-screen.md

 ### `label`

-The concise label used in progress displays and when this screen's answers appear in a later screen's answers-so-far region.
+The concise label used in progress displays.
 It falls back to the `title` slot.

 ### `default`